-My next challenge: I couldn’t figure out how I was going to get the baby, carseat, stroller, suitcase and pack n’ play to the gate check from the uber.
+My next challenge: I couldn’t figure out how I was going to get the baby, car seat, stroller, suitcase, and pack n’ play to the gate check from the uber.

 Answer: I ordered a $40 pack n’ play on Amazon and had it delivered to the BnB.

-Finally, how was I going to manage cloth diapering while travelling?
+Finally, how was I going to manage cloth diapering while traveling?
 (Yep, I took on that challenge too.)
 You can’t leave cloth diapers for 5 days rotting in your house.
 It would terrible.
 So, I tried to maximize for space and limited disposables.
 Here’s what I did.
 I washed the diapers at the latest possible time in the evening before the trip.
 I used one disposable at night and brought only one dirty diaper with me in the wet bag from the morning.
 My husband likes to say,

 “yeah, we bring poop across state lines.”

-I was already maxed for space in the luggage (babies need so much stuff!) and I knew that the diaper bag wasn’t going to fit in the carry ons when it was full, but one diaper I could squeeze in - and I just needed to make it to the plane.
+I was already maxed for space in the luggage (babies need so much stuff!) and I knew that the diaper bag wasn’t going to fit in the carry-ons when it was full, but one diaper I could squeeze in - and I just needed to make it to the plane.

 We made it to the airport.
-Our uber driver was so sweet and patient with me fumbling to get the carseat in and out with the seatbelt.
+Our uber driver was so sweet and patient with me fumbling to get the car seat in and out with the seatbelt.
 He also introduced us to an Eritrean reggae singer who had my baby dancing the whole ride.
-As advised by our in-house expert, Julietta, I put baby in a carrier and loaded all the stuff into the stroller.
+As advised by our in-house expert, Julietta, I put the baby in a carrier and loaded all the stuff into the stroller.
 One hand pushed the stroller and the other, the checked bag.

-I was feeling confident at this point, but as every parent knows, one minute you got it and the next, you don’t.
+I was feeling confident at this point, but as every parent knows, one minute you got it, and the next, you don’t.
 Unbeknownst to me, the TSA precheck wasn’t on my ticket so I was blindsided by the regular security line.
-All of sudden, I had to take out my laptop, take off my shoes, remove my liquids (and yes, they were definitely in an extra large ziplock thinking I didn’t have to parade them around in front of security).
+All of sudden, I had to take out my laptop, take off my shoes, remove my liquids (and yes, they were definitely in an extra-large ziplock thinking I didn’t have to parade them around in front of security).
 The stroller didn’t fit through the security screen and I was definitely holding up the line.
 The sweat was building on my brow.
 Eek!
-I’m that parent holding up all the travellers and TSA is about to throw away all my liquids.
+I’m that parent holding up all the travelers and TSA is about to throw away all my liquids.

 Luckily, the TSA agents decided to cut me some slack that day.
 It was good because my lid was ready to be flipped and it definitely was going to rain down on them.
-They were so helpful and nice to this mom travelling alone with her baby.
+They were so helpful and nice to this mom traveling alone with her baby.

 My first stop was the airport info booth to ask about the family restrooms.
 The lady volunteering at the booth had NO IDEA where they were.
 What?!
 How does the airport info booth not know where the family restrooms are?
 I decided to get myself some coffee and food before going on the hunt.